Photon-HDF5/photon-hdf5/docs/phdata.rst

 Setup group
 -----------

-The **/setup** group contains information about the configuration of measurement setup.
+The **/setup** group contains information about the configuration of the measurement setup.
 The following fields are mandatory:

 - **num_spectral_ch**: (integer) number of distinct detection spectral channels.
 For example, in a 2-color smFRET experiment there are 2